cferdinandi/smooth-scroll/README.md

 smoothScroll.animateScroll(
-	toggle, // Node that toggles the animation. ex. document.querySelector('#toggle') anchor, // ID of the anchor to scroll to. ex. '#bazinga' options, // Classes and callbacks.
-Same options as those passed into the init() function. event // Optional, if a DOM event was triggered.
+	toggle, // Node that toggles the animation. ex. document.querySelector('#toggle') anchor, // ID of the anchor to scroll to. ex. '#bazinga' options // Classes and callbacks.
+Same options as those passed into the init() function.
 );
 ```